Willy Adames Player Props: Brewers vs. Reds

-Willy Adames -- hitting .302 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Cincinnati Reds, with Andrew Abbott on the mound, on July 15 at 7:10 PM ET.
+The Milwaukee Brewers, including Willy Adames and his .683 slugging percentage over his past 10 games, take on starter Ben Lively and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Reds.
+He had a hitless showing in his most recent game (0-for-3) against the Reds.

 Willy Adames Game Info & Props vs. the Reds